-The mission of The Wellcome Trust/DBT India Alliance (the 'India Alliance') is to establish and nurture talent of the highest international standards, in cutting-edge biomedical research in India, resulting in important scientific breakthroughs and applications to society.
-This is the driving force behind all of the India Alliance’s charitable funding activities, and the basis for its policy on the protection and use of intellectual property rights.
-The aim of this policy is to provide a clear statement for India Alliance grantholders of the India Alliance’s position on the protection and use of intellectual property through patents.
+The mission of the India Alliance is to establish and nurture talent of the highest international standards, in cutting-edge biomedical research in India, resulting in important scientific breakthroughs and applications to society.
+This is the driving force behind all of India Alliance’s charitable funding activities, and the basis for its policy on the protection and use of intellectual property rights.
+The aim of this policy is to provide a clear statement for India Alliance Grantholders of its position on the protection and use of intellectual property through patents.

 In developing this policy, the India Alliance has considered a wide range of issues, in particular the role of intellectual property rights in creating the best conditions for research and in translating that research into tangible healthcare benefits.
 The India Alliance supports the appropriate protection and use of intellectual property where this will maximise healthcare benefits and enable biomedical research to flourish.